Unleash/unleash/website/docs/reference/api/legacy/unleash/client/features.md

 Response format is the same as `api/client/features`

-### Get specific feature toggle {#get-specific-feature-toggle}
+### Get specific feature flag {#get-specific-feature-toggle}

 `GET: http://unleash.host.com/api/client/features/:featureName`

-Used to fetch details about a specific feature toggle.
+Used to fetch details about a specific feature flag.
 This is mainly provided to make it easy to debug the API and should not be used by the client implementations.

-> _Notice_: You will not get a version property when fetching a specific feature toggle by name.
+> _Notice_: You will not get a version property when fetching a specific feature flag by name.

 ```json
 {